cck3607/docker/index.md

 ```markdown
 sudo apt-get upgrade
 ```
-Next step to install docker with the command below
+Next step, is to install docker with the command below
 ```markdown
 sudo apt-get install docker.io
 ```